stephenslab/fastTopics/README.md

 >
 > P. Carbonetto, A. Sarkar, Z. Wang and M. Stephens (2021).
 > [Non-negative matrix factorization algorithms greatly improve topic
-> model fits.][fasttopics-paper] arXiv 2105.13440
+> model fits.][fasttopics-paper] arXiv 2105.13440.

 If you used the `de_analysis` function in fastTopics, please cite:

 > P. Carbonetto, K. Luo, A. Sarkar, A. Hung, K. Tayeb, S. Pott and
 > M. Stephens (2023).
-[Interpreting structure in sequence count data
+[GoM DE: interpreting structure in sequence
-> with differential expression analysis allowing for grades of
+> count data with differential expression analysis allowing for
-> membership.][singlecell-topics-paper]
+> grades of membership.][singlecell-topics-paper]
-> bioRxiv doi:10.1101/2023.03.03.531029
+> Genome Biology 24, 236.

 ## License